LCC-CIT/CS296N-BookInfo-Core-2/README.md

 # BookInfo ASP.NET Core MVC Web App

 This web app was written to demonstrate key concepts in development of ASP.NET Core MVC 2.0 web apps using Visual Studio 2017.
-Each of the following branches represents a development step:

 ----

 Note: This app is just one app in the CS296nCourseMaterials repository.